OpenMDAO/RevHack2020/solution_approaches/OpenVSP_OpenMDAO/problem_dicussion.md

 The OpenVSP meshes are also too large for OpenAerostruct to effectively handle.
-The reason for this will be discussed further below, but it is also important to recognize that the level of fidelity for the vortex lattice and simple structural solver are mor conducive to smaller mesh sizes.
+The reason for this will be discussed further below, but it is also important to recognize that the level of fidelity for the vortex lattice and simple structural solver are more conducive to smaller mesh sizes.
 We reduce the number of mesh points by taking every second or fourth point where symmetry allows.
 We had to skip a point near the back of the wing because the mesh couldn't be subdivided by four in that direction.

-Finally, the VSP surface is actually 3-dimensional, and the point cloud includes the points on both the upper and lower surfaces (or in the case of the veritcal tail, the left and right surfaces.)
-Both the structural and aerodynamics analyses in OpenAerostruct use two-dimensional meshes augmented with a separate thickness variable controlled by a bsplines component.
+Finally, the VSP surface is actually 3-dimensional, and the point cloud includes the points on both the upper and lower surfaces (or in the case of the vertical tail, the left and right surfaces.)
+Both the structural and aerodynamics analyses in OpenAerostruct use two-dimensional meshes augmented with a separate thickness variable controlled by a b-splines component.
 We take the upper and lower (or left and right) surfaces and average them to make the 2D mesh.

 The final code to convert the point clouds into deformed meshes is as follows: